How Much Does a Foundation Cost in 2025?

 A block foundation is a great option for larger homes, and it uses stacked cinder blocks that are cemented together using mortar and reinforced rebar.
 This type of foundation costs $9 to $15 per square foot, or $11,500 to $19,000 on average.

-Even with a poured slab and basement, you’ll need to consider other factors that influence your budget, such as inspections, permits, site preparation, soil composition, engineering, and extra excavation costs.
+When planning your foundation project, remember to account for additional factors that can influence your budget, like inspections, permits, site preparation, soil composition, engineering, and extra excavation costs.

 Permits

-Obtaining the necessary building permits is a crucial step and can cost between $450 and $2,300, or about $1 per square foot on average.
-Permit costs vary by location and the scope of the project.
-Ensure you factor these into your budget to avoid legal issues or construction delays.
+Getting the necessary building permits is a crucial step in your foundation project and can cost between $450 and $2,300, or about $1 per square foot on average.
+Permit costs vary by location and project scope, so make sure to factor these into your budget to avoid any legal issues or construction delays.

 Foundation Inspection